-Does Apple Music work on Android?
-Yes!
+And you don't have to be an iPhone user to get in on the action.
 The Apple Music app is available on the Google Play store for Android users.
 However, Droid customers won’t have access to Apple Music’s voice command feature, which currently only works through Siri.

-Apple Music is quickly catching up to streaming giant Spotify in popularity.
-In fact, it’s set to edge past Spotify for paid U.S. subscribers this year.
+Apple Music has quickly taken off in popularity.
+In fact, the service hit 60 million subscribers (including free trials) in June 2019, gaining 10 million subscribers in roughly a year, according to Variety.
 So what’s Apple doing right?
 For us, a huge selling point is easy integration.
 Not only does Apple Music have iTunes’ established music library behind it, but as part of the Apple ecosystem it’s a breeze for Apple fans to use.
 The Music app, where both iTunes and Apple Music live, comes preinstalled on all iPhones, MacBooks, iPads, Apple Watches, and HomePods — making for seamless setup on any of these devices.
 Users can also control their playback and search for music using Siri voice commands.
 For anyone who’s already invested in Apple products, it’s an easy fit.

 Beats 1 Radio